Skip to main content

 Frequently Asked Questions

-Pickleball uses a solid paddle and a perforated plastic ball on a smaller court, emphasizing dinking and soft play.
-Padel is played with a stringless racket and a pressurized ball on a court with glass walls, with faster volleys and wall rebounds.
-For a side-by-side comparison, see our Pickleball vs. Padel guide.
+Pickleball uses a solid paddle and plastic ball on a smaller court without walls.
+Padel uses a stringless racket and pressurized ball on a walled court, allowing for wall rebounds.
+Pickleball emphasizes soft touch (dinking) more than Padel.

-Measure from the middle crease of your palm to the tip of your ring finger.
-Smaller grips (4”) allow more wrist action and spin, while larger grips (4.5”) offer extra stability.
-If you're unsure, go slightly smaller and use overgrip tape as needed.
+Measure from your palm's middle crease to the tip of your ring finger.
+A smaller grip (4”) allows for more wrist action and spin, while a larger grip (4.5”) provides stability.
+When in doubt, go smaller and add overgrip.

 Illustration of green pickleball paddles and ball for FAQ section